Daniel R. Small

-Daniel R. Small is an American contemporary artist based in Los Angeles, California.
-He is also active as a filmmaker, anthropologist, educator, and author.
-His films, installations, and interventions have been featured at institutions and galleries such as the Hammer Museum (Los Angeles, California), Institut d'Art Contemporain Villeurbanne/Rhone-Alps (Lyon, France), The Swedish Contemporary Art Foundation (Stockholm, Sweden), Match Gallery at Museum of Ljubljana (Ljubjana, Slovenia), SculptureCenter (Long Island City, New York), 21st Century Museum of Contemporary Art (Kanazawa, Japan), Eli and Edythe Broad Art Museum (East Lansing, Michigan).
-He has received awards, including the Smithsonian Ingenuity Award (2015), Rema Hort Mann Foundation Award (2016), Teaching Advancement Award at ArtCenter College of Design (2019), Department of Cultural Affairs Los Angeles Award (2020), Adolph and Esther Gottlieb Foundation Award (2021), and the LACMA Art+Technology Lab Fellowship (2022).
+Daniel R. Small (born 1984) is a Los Angeles–based entrepreneur, filmmaker, media theorist, and contemporary artist based in Los Angeles, California.
+He is the co-founder of Thumos, a real-time generative media engine that transforms live data streams into personalized, narrative-driven video using symbolic AI.
+Known for bridging art, technology, and storytelling, Small's work spans both the contemporary art world and the frontier of AI-driven media innovation.
+His films, installations, and interventions have been featured at institutions and galleries such as the Hammer Museum (Los Angeles, California), Institut d'Art Contemporain Villeurbanne/Rhone-Alps (Lyon, France), The Swedish Contemporary Art Foundation (Stockholm, Sweden), Match Gallery at Museum of Ljubljana (Ljubljana, Slovenia), SculptureCenter (Long Island City, New York), 21st Century Museum of Contemporary Art (Kanazawa, Japan), Eli and Edythe Broad Art Museum (East Lansing, Michigan).
+He has received numerous awards, including the Smithsonian Ingenuity Award (2015), Rema Hort Mann Foundation Award (2016), Teaching Advancement Award at ArtCenter College of Design (2019), Department of Cultural Affairs Los Angeles Award (2020), Adolph and Esther Gottlieb Foundation Award (2021), and the LACMA Art+Technology Lab Fellowship (2022).

 Early life and education

 Daniel R. Small was born in Centralia, Illinois in 1984.
-He graduated from Lois Cowles Harrison Center for the Visual and Performing Arts in 2002, and went on to receive his BFA in Photography from Rhode Island School of Design in 2006.
+He graduated from Lois Cowles Harrison Center for the Visual and Performing Arts in 2002, and went on to receive his BFA in a dual degree from Rhode Island School of Design and Brown University in 2006.
 He obtained his MFA in New Genres from San Francisco Art Institute in 2010.

 Work

-His work engages with speculative pasts and futures through interventions in sites, narratives, and technologies, by considering material histories, exchanges, and relationships.
-He has also engaged with organizations such as the Federal Bureau of Investigation, NASA Jet Propulsion Laboratory, Forensic Architecture, UNESCO, and others, working alongside these institutions to set up various thought experiments or interventions within pre-existing research systems or archives.
+His work engages with speculative pasts and futures through interventions in sites, narratives, and technologies.
+He has also engaged with organizations such as the Federal Bureau of Investigation, NASA Jet Propulsion Laboratory, UNESCO, and others, working alongside these institutions to set up various thought experiments or interventions within pre-existing research systems or archives.